Adult Children & Addiction

 If addiction runs in your family, or you suspect your adult child may have a problem with alcohol or other drugs, the following steps can assist you in getting that difficult first conversation about the disease started.

-Here are some things to keep in the back of your mind as you talk with your grown child:
+Here are some things to keep in mind when you talk with your grown child:

-• Remember, it is not their fault.
-Addiction is a disease and it runs in families.
-It is not a moral issue.
+• Remember, addiction is not their fault.
+It's a disease that often has a genetic component, which is why it frequently runs in families.
+It's not a moral issue or failure in character.

-• Tell him or her exactly what you are seeing and how it is affecting you.
+• Tell them exactly what you're seeing and how it's affecting you.

 • Be concerned, caring and non-judgmental.
-Keep in mind you are starting a conversation—a two-way conversation with your adult child.
-Take a deep breath and let them have their say—without judgment or condemnation on your part.
+Keep in mind: you're starting an ongoing, two-way conversation with your adult child.
+Take a deep breath.
+Allow them their thoughts and feelings—without judgment or condemnation.

 • Manage your expectations.
-This will likely be the first of many conversations you will have with your adult child about addiction.
+This will likely be the first of many conversations you have with your adult child about addiction.
 These are not easy conversations to have, and not all of them will go well.
-Remember, addiction treatment and recovery are a process and they take time.
+Remember, addiction treatment and recovery are a process.
+They take time.

-Oftentimes when chemicals and emotions are involved, conversations can have a way of getting off track.
+Oftentimes when substances are involved, emotions run high and conversations get way off track.
 Choose a few key messages you'd like to convey and repeat them often.
 These messages could include:

-• Addiction runs in our family and it's nothing to be ashamed about.
-(This is where you may want to share a personal story about your or another family member's experience with the disease.)
+• Addiction runs in our family and it's nothing to be ashamed of.
+(You may want to share a personal story about your or another family member's experience with the disease.)

 • You are loved and can come to me anytime without judgment.